HostGator review: just cheap or cheap and reliable?

 HostGator for business

-HostGator is great for small business web hosting, but also has a bunch of scalability options for business, including cloud, dedicated, and reseller hosting, among others.
+HostGator is great for small business web hosting, but also has a bunch of scalability options for business, including cloud, dedicated servers, and reseller hosting, among others.
 After all, shared hosting is often not enough when your website gains popularity or you need to start hosting your clients' websites as a developer or agency.

-HostGator has 3 affordable Cloud hosting plans that start at $4.95/mo.
-The provider's Cloud hosting is a step up from shared plans – it's affordable, easy to use, and slightly more powerful, thanks to the infrastructure.
+HostGator has 3 affordable Cloud plans that start at $4.95/mo.
+The provider's Cloud hosting service is a step up from shared plans – it's affordable, easy to use, and slightly more powerful, thanks to the infrastructure.
 By the way, HostGator doesn't actively advertise these plans, so you'll find them listed in the footer section of the website.

-All plans will get you a free domain for a year, an SSL certificate, integrated caching, and free email accounts.
+All cloud plans will get you a free domain for a year, an SSL certificate, integrated caching, and free email accounts.

 The resources go from a single domain hosting, 2GB RAM, and 2 CPUs to unlimited domains, 6GB RAM, and 6 CPUs.